eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-start>
 ```

-The `<allocation-taxation>` element shows the allocation taxation threshold for triggering this global mark phase increment is set to 1024 MB, half of the size of the *eden* space, as expected.
+The `<allocation-taxation>` element shows that the allocation taxation threshold, which triggers this global mark phase increment, is set to 1024 MB, half of the size of the *eden* space, as expected.

 `<gc-start>` records the heap to have 1384 MB (1,451,229,184 B)of free memory available at the beginning of this global mark phase increment.
 This compares to the 1376 MB (1,442,840,576 B) of free memory available at the end of the previous global mark phase increment.
 Although free memory was reclaimed by the partial GC cycles that ran between these global mark phase increments, free memory was allocated to objects when application threads ran, resulting in a net reduction of free memory available.

 <!---
 The `<remembered set>` element shows that there are two overflow regions to attempt to rebuild.-->

-The status of the heap at the beginning and end of STW sub-increments are automatically recorded.
+The status of the heap at the beginning and end of STW subincrements are automatically recorded.
 For this STW subincrement, there are no `<gc-op>` elements recorded; `<gc-end>` immediately follows `<gc-start>` in the logs.
-For some STW sub-increments, a mark operation is run.
+For some STW subincrements, a mark operation is run.

 ```xml
 <gc-end id="1179" type="global mark phase" contextid="1154" durationms="0.289" usertimems="1.000" systemtimems="0.000" stalltimems="0.000" timestamp="2021-02-26T11:17:28.994" activeThreads="8">